Skip to main content

 • What is ERC20

 ERC-20 is the technical standard for creating fungible tokens on the Ethereum blockchain.
-It defines a common set of rules that must be followed for a token to function properly within the Ethereum ecosystem.
-For further information, please refer to the official guidance available at https://docs.openzeppelin.com/contracts/4.x/erc20.
+It defines a standard set of rules that must be followed for a token to function correctly within the Ethereum ecosystem.
+Please refer to the official guidance at https://docs.openzeppelin.com/contracts/4.x/erc20 for further information.

 • ERC20 decimal